michailow/spark-logs-processing/README.md

-# Logs processing using
+# Logs transformation using PySparks

-Use etl/generate_data.py to generate some data<br>
+A project with examples of using few commonly used data manipulation/processing/transformation in PySpark

-ETL script presented in etl/etl.py
+Use generate/generate_data.py to generate some data<br>